 3. Designate a place where your seasonal wardrobe will live in between seasons.

 Your out-of-season clothing has to live somewhere in between seasons.

 I personally recommend that your off-season clothing live somewhere that is easily accessible.

 Previously, we kept our out-of-season wardrobes in our attic.
 At the time, I thought it was the only space we had, although, if we had trimmed down our wardrobes, we would have had the space elsewhere!

 We personally use our guest room to store out-of-season clothing.

 We have a large dresser and chest-of-drawers in this room, and it has been resourceful for us to assign each drawer a size and season.
-We store fancy dresses and holiday clothing in the guest room closet.
+Fancy dresses and holiday clothing get stored in the guest room closet.

 We can do this because we keep all three of our children in one bedroom.